-The EdenTree Responsible and Sustainable Short Dated Bond Fund seeks to invest at least 80% in short dated government bonds and debt instruments issued by companies that the manager believes make a positive contribution to society and the environment through sustainable and socially responsible practices.
+The EdenTree Short Dated Bond Fund seeks to invest at least 80% in short dated government bonds and debt instruments issued by companies.

 In line with the Fund's objective to preserve capital, the Fund will aim to invest at least 80% in sterling denominated fixed interest securities of short duration.
 Portfolio duration will be expected to average around 2 years, with the anticipated upper limit being 3 years.
 The portfolio will also look to maintain high credit quality.
 Securities will usually have a minimum credit rating of A by Moody's, S&P and or Fitch to be considered for investment.
 A maximum of 10% of the holdings may be invested in BBB-rated debt, seeking a target overall portfolio rating of A or better.